• Skip to main content

 11. Blouson Jacket:

 Blouson Jacket is also known as the Harrington Jacket that is often considered a variation of the Bomber Jacket.
-The Blouson Jacket is a waist-length, full-sleeved, solid coloured jacket that has additional features like elastic cuffs and fitted waistband.
-The elastic in the wrists and the waist portion of the jacket results in gathering the fabric and making it look like a ‘Blouse’.
+The Blouson Jacket is a waist-length, full-sleeved, solid-colored jacket with additional elastic cuffs and a fitted waistband.
+The elastic in the wrists and the waist portion of the jacket results in gathering the fabric and making it look like a ‘Blouse.’

 12. Band Jacket: